score-spec/score.dev/content/blog/score-at-kubecon-na-in-slc/index.md

 [Since becoming a CNCF Sandbox project](https://score.dev/blog/score-joins-the-cncf-as-a-sandbox-project/), the Score community has been hard at work introducing new functionalities and improvements across our core tools such as, **`score-go`**, **`score-compose`** and **`score-k8s`**.
 Here’s a summary of some of the standout updates:
 - Import external provisioners files (git, http(s) and OCI image) with the new `--provisioners` flag for both **`score-compose`** and **`score-k8s`**.
 This makes it easy to author and share Score provisioning templates amongst your teams.
 - Alongside some improvements with latest container images versions and stronger security context enforcement in some provisioners, new resource types were added in the default provisioners: `mssql`, `amqp`, `mongodb`.
 See the complete list [here](https://docs.score.dev/docs/score-implementation/score-compose/resources-provisioners/) and [here](https://docs.score.dev/docs/score-implementation/score-k8s/resources-provisioners/).
-Do you want to write your own provisioners, check out our [blog post showing you how to write your own provisioner](https://score.dev/blog/writing-a-custom-score-compose-provisioner-for-apache-kafka/).
+Do you want to write your own provisioners?
+Check out our [blog post showing you how to write your own provisioner](https://score.dev/blog/writing-a-custom-score-compose-provisioner-for-apache-kafka/)!
 - Based on the feedback from end users, **`score-compose`** got more updates like subpath support for Docker Volumes, improvement of healthcheck retries, better dependency handling `--depends-on` and the new `--publish port` option.
 - More consistency between the two projects: **`score-compose`** and **`score-k8s`**: CLI commands validation enhancements, more content in [docs.score.dev](https://docs.score.dev/) and improvements in CI tests to embrace more contributions.